PippoAe/IOTA-Riddle/README.md

 # IOTA-Riddle
 Create an IOTA seed from an input file.
-This will be used for small riddles that, if solved correctly, reveal the seed to a reward.
+This will be used for small riddles that, if solved correctly, reveal the seed to a reward when passed trough this function.

 How the seed from the input file is generated using SHA512 Hashing: